What is narcolepsy?

 Where and when should you seek help?

 Many patients have had narcolepsy for several years before it is diagnosed.
 You should see your doctor if you have an excessive need for sleep or are unable to stay awake during the day in situations where you should be able to do so (see Excessive Daytime Sleepiness).
-Sudden loss of muscle strength triggered by strong emotions should also prompt you to see your doctor.
+Sudden loss of muscle strength triggered by strong emotions such as laughter, indicating cataplexy, should also prompt you to see your doctor.
 It is important that you do not drive if you are feeling excessively sleepy.

 What might your doctor do?